eikowagenknecht/lootscraper/README.md

 ### Telegram bot

-Want to receive only the offers *you* want in one single chat?
+Want to receive only the offers *you* want in a single chat?
 Subscribe directly to the source: The [Telegram LootScraperBot](https://t.me/LootScraperBot) will happily send you push notifications for new offers.
-You can choose which categories to subscribe there.
+You can choose which categories you want to subscribe to.

 This is what it currently looks like in Telegram: